 As far as consciousness is concerned, you say that the brain produces consciousness and provides evidence of the neurophysiological bases of this production.
 Can we say that this explains consciousness?

 In a certain way, yes.
-In my recent books, I have reformulated the concept of consciousness until I get to consider at least ten different types of consciousness and we can prove how all these forms of consciousness have a well-defined substrate in the brain.
+In my recent books, I have reformulated the concept of consciousness up to considering at least ten different types of consciousness, and we can prove how all these forms of consciousness have a well-defined substrate in the brain.
 On the other hand, however, one can also explain why we need consciousness.
 For example, without consciousness it would not be possible to realize what we see and read.
 In addition, verbalization too is based on consciousness.
 We may have non-conscious perceptions, but we can not account for them through a verbal act.
 We can not make any report.
 Every verbal act involves consciousness.
 It is therefore a form of information processing.
 Thus it is possible to explain the function of consciousness in the context of natural laws and information processing.
 There is no mystical aspect in it, though no one can exactly explain how it works.
-Maybe in the future this can happen...
+Maybe this can happen in the future...

 Anyway, what relationship exists between conscious and unconscious processes?
 What can we know about our mind and what remains inaccessible to us?